cloudspannerecosystem/autoscaler/terraform/distributed/README.md

       --iam-account "terraformer@${AUTOSCALER_PROJECT_ID}.iam.gserviceaccount.com" "${AUTOSCALER_DIR}/key.json"
     ```

-9. If your project does not have a [Firestore][firestore] instance yet, create
-    one
+9. Create a Google App Engine app, to enable the APIs for Cloud Scheduler and Firestore.

     ```sh
     gcloud app create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
+    ```

+10. Create database to store the state of the Autoscaler.
+    State can be stored in either Firestore or Cloud Spanner.

+    In case you want to use Firestore, create a new instance
+    if your project does not have yet.

+    ```sh
     gcloud alpha firestore databases create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
     ```

-    Alternatively, if you want to use your own spanner to manage
-    the state of autoscale, skip this step
+    In case you want to use Cloud Spanner, skip this step
     and perform step 4 in [Deploying the Autoscaler](#Deploy-the-Application-infrastructure).

 ### Deploy the Autoscaler